eugenetriguba/bolt/README.md

 🌟 Key Features:
 - **SQL-Powered Flexibility**: 🧩 - Write your migration scripts in plain SQL.
 This gives you the full power and familiarity of SQL, ensuring that you're not limited by the constraints of a specific DSL (Domain Specific Language).

 - **Bidirectional Migrations**: 🔀 - With support for both 'up' (migrating) and 'down' (downgrading) migrations, Bolt provides complete control over your database versions.
-This feature is essential for maintaining database integrity and for executing seamless rollbacks whenever necessary.

 - **Time-Travel with Ease**: ⏳ - Migrate or downgrade to any specific point in time.
 Bolt allows you to specify a specific migration version to migrate or downgrade to, allowing you to easily time-travel to any point in your database's history.